UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2023-01-08-building-abstractions-with-functions.md

 console.log(piSum(1, 50000))
 ```

-The terminal prints `0.392696581698726`.It's approximately one-eighth of $\pi$.
+The terminal prints `0.392696581698726`.It's approximately one-eighth of \(\pi\).
 "Aha!", she smiles and you receive a thank.

 You see, you repeated the same functionality thrice.
 It's not what programming is supposed to be.
 But, don't be disappointed, we all have made such mistakes at one point in time.
 Let's start by correcting it.